joeytakeda/engl507/docs/presentation.md

   * Hand-proofing the text and structure to ensure correctness
   * Then, writing a translation from the TEI-XML to HTML5
   * Producing site from that
+  * The entire site will be on GitHub, so that everything can be downloaded easily
 * My proof-of-concept for this project will be one volume of the TRC: Volume 4 "Missing Children and Unmarked Burials" since it contains mostly appendices of important data.
 The appendix that gives the location, opening, and closing date of all residential schools will be particularly important for scholars; I am planning (in a later phase of development) to correlate those locations (using Open Maps data) to the Open Maps implemented Native Land project